svohr/mixemt/README.md

 [![Build Status](https://travis-ci.org/svohr/mixemt.svg?branch=master)](https://travis-ci.org/svohr/mixemt)

 `mixemt` is a program for making sense of mixtures of human mitochondrial sequences.
-It takes as input a reference sequence, a representation of the mitochondrial haplogroup phylogeny from [Phylotree.org](http://www.phylotree.org/), and a BAM file containing reads mapped to the reference sequence. `mixemt` scans each mapped read for variants described in Phylotree and estimates the probability of the read originating from each candidate haplotype (haplogroup).
+It takes as input a BAM file containing reads mapped to the human mitochondrial reference sequence and uses a representation of the mitochondrial haplogroup phylogeny from [Phylotree.org](http://www.phylotree.org/) to infer the haplogroups present in the mixture. `mixemt` scans each mapped read for variants described in Phylotree and estimates the probability of the read originating from each candidate haplotype (haplogroup).
 This information is used to estimate the mixture proportions for the sample and to identify the most likely haplogroups contributing to the sample.
 The program produces as output a table, written to standard output, that describes the detected haplogroups and their estimated percent contribution to the sample.
 The program can also produce new BAM files of input fragments partitioned by the most likely contributor of origin, tab-delimited files containing statistics for each reference position, and verbose output detailing the results from each step.

 ## Requirements